acstll/empty/README.md

 # Empty.js

 Evented object and array operations with the events library of your choice.
+Or a Model class.

 *This is a work in progress and I don't expect you to use this at all.*